Swaijit-Singh/AI-ML-hacktoberfest/README.md

   - Anyone with a github account and who is signed up for [hacktoberfest](https://hacktoberfest.digitalocean.com/) :)
 - Are you getting paid for this?
-  - Sadly no. But we think we should.
+  - Sadly no. But I think we should.
 This is 100% unofficial and we do it for fun, fame and glory.
 - Who are you and why are you doing this?
-  - We are two programmers from India [Anmol](https://www.linkedin.com/in/fineanmol/) and [Ritesh](https://github.com/ritesh2905).
+  - I are a programmer from India [Swaijit](https://www.linkedin.com/in/swaijit-singh-s-85b787121/).
 We are doing this because we love Open Source and Hacktoberfest.
 We want to make it easier for people to get started with Hacktoberfest and Open Source.
 - Why are you not using digitalocean?
-  - Because we only know JavaScript and suck at servers.
+  - Because I only know Phyton and suck at servers.
 We use [now](https://zeit.co/now) instead.

 - Should I come closer to the text saying 'Don't come closer' on the left side of the home tab ?
   - Nope.